hanelee/hanelee.github.io/index.md

 My research focuses on the intersection of statistics and political science, motivated by substantive questions from American politics--especially in public opinion, political polarization, and race, ethnicity, and politics.
 To operationalize and measure political phenomena, I apply diverse statistical methods: optimal transport, latent factor models, network theory, optimization, causal inference, and more.
 The topics I have been working on include developing new measures of ideological and affective polarization using the Wasserstein distance and measuring congressional social ties from roll call votes.
 I am also interested in studying statistical methods related to race from a critical theory perspective.

-Before coming to Columbia, I was at MIT Media Lab's [Opera of the Future](https://www.media.mit.edu/groups/opera-of-the-future/overview/) group for an MS where I designed interactive AR musical experiences and helped produce hybrid acoustic+digital musical performances.
+Before Columbia, I was at MIT Media Lab's [Opera of the Future](https://www.media.mit.edu/groups/opera-of-the-future/overview/) group for an MS where I designed interactive AR musical experiences and helped produce hybrid acoustic+digital musical performances.
 I also received a BS from MIT in Electrical Engineering with a minor in Music.

  <br>  <br>

-## News
+[//]: # (## News)

-[Jul 2025] I will be presenting a poster on measuring congressional social ties at PolMeth 2025.
+[//]: # ([Jul 2025] I will be presenting a poster on measuring congressional social ties at PolMeth 2025.)

-[Jul 2024] I will be presenting my paper on the Wasserstein Bipolarization Index at PolMeth 2024.
+[//]: # ([Jul 2024] I will be presenting my paper on the Wasserstein Bipolarization Index at PolMeth 2024.)

-[Jul 2023] I will be presenting a poster on the fused latent factor and graphical modeling of roll-call votes at PolMeth 2023.
+[//]: # ([Jul 2023] I will be presenting a poster on the fused latent factor and graphical modeling of roll-call votes at PolMeth 2023.)
- <br> <br> <br>

 ## Research